llxxbb/Nature-Demo/doc/stock-out.md

 `MetaType::Null` : when you just want to call the converter and the downstream is meaningless, you can use "/N:1" as the to-meta.

-`Protocol::http`: Nature can post a request to a restful implement converter.
+`Protocol::Http`: Nature can post a request to a restful implement converter.

 ## The process flow